During our visit to Paris in 2017, we went to the Louvre Museum to take a selfie with Mona Lisa!

 For a brief period, many tourist had surrounded the wall on which the painting was mounted.
 They were continuously clicking pictures and having a discussion amongst themselves.
 We tried to move ahead in front but the constant flow of crowd just didn’t permit.
 Besides this, other tourists were quite tall making our attempts to get close even more difficult.

-Boys being boys… we proudly took a selfie with Mona Lisa and moved ahead to make our next quick visit at the Lock Bridge.
+Boys being boys… we happily took a selfie with Mona Lisa and moved ahead to make our next quick visit at the Lock Bridge.

 Some more pictures taken during our visit: